-I interviewed Kyle when he was still relatively unknown.
-Later, when he wrote his own book, Chris told me that he largely omitted these episodes from his memoir because he didn't want to leave me hanging.
-That alone says a lot about Chris's character.
+I interviewed Kyle when he was relatively unknown.
+Later, when he wrote his own book, Kyle told me that he largely omitted these episodes from his memoir, because he didn't want to leave me hanging.
+That alone says a lot about his character.

 And it rocked my world.

 His dedication to his fellow American troops was intense and overpowering.
 On several well-documented occasions, he deliberately put his life in grave danger to save other Americans.
 Protecting American lives, he told me, was his driving force.

 So, when I heard some negative backlash about Kyle -- calling him "a hate-filled killer," "coward," or "mass-murdering [sic] sniper" -- I had to share my experience.

 First, Kyle was a hate-filled killer.
 But not "a racist who took pleasure in dehumanizing and killing brown people," as one writer suggested in a British periodical.

 That's not fair to him.
 Not at all.

 In our interviews, Kyle certainly conveyed that he hated the insurgents, the Islamic fundamentalist militants against whom they were fighting, and that he was proud of killing many of them.
 There was no secret about that.
 He called them "savages" and spoke of them with unmistakable disdain.
 "They were complete dumbasses," he said to me.
 "Just idiots with guns."

 When Kyle appeared on Bill O'Reilly's show in 2012, he said: "I'm killing [the insurgents] to protect my fellow Americans."
 When O'Reilly insisted that Kyle liked it, he responded, "It's not a problem taking out people that want your people dead. ...
 That's not a problem at all."